 At first contact with a potential student, enrollment specialists provide information about various programs at LTC and the steps to enroll.
 Program flyers include information about local employers who hire graduates from each specific program.
 A career advisor will counsel each student and begin to assess the student's educational needs, need for support services, and/or accommodations.
 If applicable, career pathways are explored utilizing career pathways resources.
-LTC employs a Special Populations Coordinator who works with students who self-disclose to establish applicable accommodations.
-The coordinator reviews and maintains appropriate documentation and facilitates communication between instructor(s), the student, and the appropriate administrator.
+LTC employs a special populations staff who work with students who self-disclose to establish applicable accommodations.
+The staff review and maintains appropriate documentation and facilitates communication between instructor(s), the student, and the appropriate administrator.
 LTC Student Services staff, working with core partners, provides additional identified services.